ShareX/sharex.github.io/docs/custom-uploader.md

 ### responseurl

 Can be used to get the redirection URL.
-If no redirection happened, then it will be just the request URL.
+If no redirection occurred, it will be the request URL.

 Syntax: